smattymatty/portfolio_server/B_markdown_files/introduction.md

 - Robust containerization support
 - Comprehensive logging and monitoring

-I started using Linux in 2019 because of easier access to Docker and Gunicorn, and because I wanted more contol over my system's resources in order to properly test and deploy my web applications.
+I started using Linux in 2019 because I needed access to Docker and Gunicorn, and because I wanted more contol over my system's resources in order to properly test and deploy my web applications.
 I love how customizable Linux is, and it's great open source community that provides a lot of great tools that are often on par with, or better than, commercial offerings.
 Plus, I'm a huge fan of the Linux philosophy of "Do one thing and do it well", and I think it's a great way to build a solid foundation for your web development projects.

 # Front End Development